 Phoenix Pizza Company

-This pizza place in a pretty lakeside community is only a 12-minute drive from the venue and offers a variety of delicious pizzas.
-They are open Thursday to Saturday from 4-8pm although they have been known to be closed sometimes when their website says they are meant to be open, so call first.
+This pizza place in a pretty lakeside community is only a 12-minute drive from the venue and offers a variety of delicious pizzas, sandwiches, and apps.
+They are open Thursday to Saturday from 4 – 10 pm.

 Fast Food and Restaurants in George